-The Student Services Officer will have access to up-to-date details of the institute's support services and have dedicated sufficient student support personnel to meet the needs of the overseas students enrolled with the institute.
+The institute have designated a member of its staff to be the official point of contact for overseas students.
+The student contact officer or officers will have access to up-to-date details of the institute's support services and have dedicated sufficient student support personnel to meet the needs of the overseas students enrolled with the institute which ensure its staff members who interact directly with overseas students are aware of the institute's obligations under the ESOS framework and the potential implications for overseas students arising from the exercise of these obligations.